 One kilometer up the climb looking northeast from above Ornavasso.

 The Alpe Rossombolmo cycling climb is a very challenging yet gorgeous top bike climb in Italy’s Lake District located in the northern Italian Alps.
-The pavement is smooth until 3.5 miles to go, then it gets very very rough.
-The entire climb is 13.1 kilometers, from 215m to 1600m gaining 1385m at 10.7% average grade (km 9 is averages 20%).
+The pavement is smooth until 3.5 miles to go, then it gets very very rough, ultimately turning to rock, grass and dirt.
+The entire climb is 13.1 kilometers, from 215m to 1600m gaining 1385m at 10.7% average grade (km 9 averages 20%).

 #7 OF 10